russelljjarvis/Spike2Vec.jl/main.typ

 10. We discard all cluster labels that correspond to just a single time window, and retain the set of cluster labels, that have at least one repeating label.
 We regard these duplicated cluster labels as repeated temporal spatial patterns.

+In the figure below we show the a reference window of uniform spikes described above.

+#align(center + bottom)[
+  #image("figures/UniformSpikes.png", width: 70%)
+  *A plot of the regular periodic spike reference window.
+A unvarying uniform surrogate spike train is used as a comparison inorder to compute the transformation cost of transforming spike train uniform to spike train varying.*]

 === Common Coordinates of Spike2Vec Algorithm Details

 The output of Spike2vec, is a reduced set of vectors.
 Only replayed events are encoded as vectors, and everything else that can be regarded as a non repeating or a state transition is disregarded.